 “I might be a little anemic,” Roderigo said.
 “Medication issues.
 It’ll blow over.”
 He sat down on the couch.
 “Seems quiet,” he said as he leaned back in his seat.

 Ash smiled.
 “Well, you just missed the concert,” he said.
-“Twitch was reminding us why her favorite death metal band hasn’t gone mainstream.”
+“Twitch was reminding us why her favorite metalcore band doesn’t get much play on radio.”

 “She doing alright?”
 Roderigo asked.

 “Depressed,” Ash said.
 He motioned Roderigo to a nearby chair, and calmly took his seat.
 “You know how she is.
 A little too emotional sometimes, but she’s a sweet kid.
 I don’t really know how she’s handling it as well as she is.”

 “No, she didn’t, but the women in this family are hard to rattle.
 They pull through.
 Me,” Ash said, gazing toward the stairs, “Well, you know how I handled it when my dad died.”

 “Better than you think you did.”
 Roderigo’s face seemed to tighten, as if he was trying to frown.
 “Better than I am,” he said.